 - Southeast Asian heroin, which looks like a fine white powder that you can dissolve in water

 - Southwest Asian heroin, which looks like a coarse brown powder that resists getting wet

 All of these types of heroin cause addiction at a high rate.
 That’s regardless of whether you smoke it, inject it or snort it nasally.
-Over half of all people who have used heroin report that they’re addicted to it.

 Many people develop heroin addiction after receiving a prescription for an opioid pain medication.
 Heroin has similar effects to these medications and prevents you from withdrawing from them.